 On various dates in July and November 2012, the Company received \$20,679 in net proceeds from the first tranche of the Series A Convertible Redeemable Preferred Stock ("Series A Preferred") financing.
-Upon the achievement of certain milestones (as described in Note 10) or the vote of at least a majority of the holders of the outstanding shares, the Company may be able to obtain funding in the form of future tranches of Series A Preferred of \$20,648.
-As described in further detail in Note 10, on December 18, 2013, the Company entered into an Amended and Restated Series A and A-1 Preferred Stock Purchase Agreement and received \$10,324, half of the \$20,648 noted above, from the sale of Series A-1 Preferred Stock ("Series A-1 Preferred").
-Subject to the Company's achievement of certain milestones or the approval of at least a majority of the holders of the outstanding Series A Preferred and Series A-1 Preferred shares to waive such milestone conditions, investors committed to invest the remaining \$10,324 from the sale of Series A-1 Preferred Stock, to close no later than December 31, 2014.
-As of December 31, 2013, the Company will continue to rely on external sources of funding for its operations for the foreseeable future.
+Upon the achievement of certain milestones (as described in Note 11) or the vote of at least a majority of the holders of the outstanding shares, the Company may be able to obtain funding in the form of future tranches of Series A Preferred of \$20,648.
+As described in further detail in Note 11, on December 18, 2013, the Company entered into an Amended and Restated Series A and A-1 Preferred Stock Purchase Agreement and received \$10,324 ("Second Closing"), half of the \$20,648 noted above, from the sale of Series A-1 Preferred Stock ("Series A-1 Preferred").
+Subject to the Company's achievement of certain milestone conditions or the approval of at least a majority of the holders of the outstanding Series A Preferred and Series A-1 Preferred Stock, to close no later than December 31, 2014.
+On May 27, 2014, the Company received the \$10,324 ("Third Closing") from the sale of Series A-1 Preferred Stock, to close no later than December 31, 2014.
+On May 27, 2014, the Company received the \$10,324 from the Third Closing as the milestone conditions were met.
+As of September 30, 2014, the Company will continue to rely on external sources of funding for its operations for the foreseeable future.
 These sources of funding would primarily include public and private equity and debt offerings.
 If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, or suspend or curtail planned programs, including clinical trials.
 Any of these actions could materially harm the Company's business, results of operations, and future prospects.
-Even if the Company is able to raise additional capital, such financings may only be available on unfavorable terms, or could result in significant dilution of stockholders' interests.
+Even if the Company is able to raise additional capital, such financings may only be available on unfavorable terms, or could result in significant dilution of stockholders' i